Magnu-Shaak/Calc123/CAD/README.md

+In this Folder (CAD):
-Assembled Case Files Here.
+- Assembled Model Files

+In Production Folder:
-Individual Part Files are under Production.
+- Individual Part Files

-Part Files aranged for 3d printing are under Production.
+- 3d printing aranged file (All Parts)